alexa/alexa-auto-sdk/README.md

 ## Release Notes and Known Issues<a id="relnotesknownissues"></a>

-Feature enhancements, updates, and resolved issues are available to view in [CHANGELOG.md](./CHANGELOG.md)
+Feature enhancements, updates, and resolved issues are available to view in the [CHANGELOG.md](./CHANGELOG.md)

 [Android Sample App](./samples/android/README.md#releasenotes), [C++ Sample App](./samples/cpp/README.md#releasenotes), and [AGL](./platforms/agl/alexa-voiceagent-service/README.md) known issues are documented in their respective READMEs.